BodenmillerGroup/ImagingWorkshop2023/Session1_image_visualization/README.md

     conda activate napari
     jupyter-lab

-In Jupyter Lab, open the notebook `napari_steinbock.ipynb`.
+In Jupyter Lab, open the notebook `Session1_image_visualization/napari_steinbock.ipynb`.

 Instructions on how to use the notebook are given in the workshop.